Starlink in the Russo-Ukrainian war: Reported Starlink use

 If SpaceX introduced geofencing to stop Starlink use by Russia on the front lines, nearby Ukrainian Starlink terminals could also be affected.
 Ukraine confirmed it still needed the Starlink terminals to work in all areas because specific technologies are being used linked to the drones.
 Ukraine reassured that there are ways so that their Starlinks work but others do not, and that they were working on that with SpaceX.
 On February 19, Ukraine communicated that they had found an algorithm, proposed it to SpaceX and were now working with SpaceX to disable Russian Starlink use.

 Russian forces were reported by the Wall Street Journal to still be using Starlink terminals both in Ukraine and abroad in April 2024.
 The US Department of Defense has been working with Ukraine and SpaceX to curtail Russian use of the network.
 In May 2024, the Pentagon and SpaceX eventually blocked Russia's use of Starlink satellites in the Ukrainian War.

 In September 2024, Ukrainian sources reported that the remains of a shot down Geran 2 (Russian version of Iran's Shahed 136) included a Starlink system providing internet connectivity while over Ukraine.

+In February 2026, all Starlink satellite communications systems in and around Ukraine were limited only to registered users, largely stopping the Russian use of systems.
+According to Andrey Medvedev, deputy chairman of the Moscow City Duma, this resulted in planned strikes against Ukraine being stopped and creating a crisis on the frontlines as Russian troops were unable to coordinate without Starlink.

+This proved decisive during Ukraine’s 2026 spring counteroffensive, which began in April 2026.
+After SpaceX succeeded in cutting off Russia’s unauthorized access to its systems, Ukraine was able to exploit the resulting gaps in Russian communications to recapture roughly ten to twelve kilometers of territory on the southern front.
+As a result Russian forces on that front were operating with outdated battlefield maps that no longer reflected the current situation.